dsouza-anush/exa-mcp-server-heroku/README.md

 The `mcp-exa` process is registered with Heroku Inference, following the naming convention required by Heroku (process names must start with "mcp").

+Both web and mcp-exa dynos are configured to scale to 0 by default in the app.json, following Heroku's recommendation for MCP servers.
+When you attach this app to a Heroku Inference model, Heroku will automatically scale the MCP process as needed for tool execution.

 ### Using with Claude Desktop

 To use your Heroku-deployed MCP server with Claude Desktop: